-JEE Main Chemistry Syllabus -The National Test Agency (NTA) will release the official Chemistry syllabus of JEE Main 2019.
+JEE Main Chemistry Syllabus -The National Test Agency (NTA) has released the official Chemistry syllabus of JEE Main 2019.
 Candidates are advised to check the JEE Main Chemistry syllabus to get an idea about the topics from where the questions are expected to appear in the exam.
 Engineering aspirants dreaming to crack JEE Main should ensure that they are familiar with the exam syllabus.
 JEE Main syllabus for Chemistry will be based on the topics covered in Class 10 and Class 12.
 The JEE Main syllabus for Chemistry gives the section wise break up of units, chapters and topics.
 In the chemistry syllabus of JEE Main there are three sections in total.
 Section A comprises of Physical Chemistry, Section B consists of topics on Inorganic Chemistry and Section C includes Organic Chemistry.
 Each section of JEE Main chemistry syllabus mentions in detail the topics which fall under each unit and chapter.
 Candidates can plan their preparation according to the syllabus for chemistry of JEE Main 2019.
 To know the detailed information about the JEE Main syllabus for Chemistry, read the complete article that is given on this page.

 IMPORTANT - JEE Knockout Online Crash Course Available for JEE 2019 Aspirants